kLabUM/rrcf/paper/paper.md

 # Summary

-In this paper, we present the first open-source implementation of the *robust random cut forest* (RRCF) algorithm--an unsupervised ensemble method for anomaly detection on streaming data [@guha_2016_robust].
+In this paper, we present the first open-source implementation of the *robust random cut forest* (RRCF) algorithm---an unsupervised ensemble method for anomaly detection on streaming data [@guha_2016_robust].
 RRCF offers a number of features that many competing anomaly detection algorithms lack.
 Specifically, RRCF: